monkeytypegame/monkeytype/backend/mongo-todo.md

   - Should be a setting in the .env

+- Are personal bests calculated from actual result data?
+  - Setting a low pb after resetting personal bests doesn't register on the scoreboard
 - make sure refresh token won't expire
   - make refresh token expire after session if don't remeber me is set?
 - Keep jwt and refresh in cookies?